oriodev/bucketlistapp/README.md

-# database

-bucket list:
+# bucket list app

-- goal
-- description
-- completed?
+a small next.js application that lets you create a bucket list!